bootdotdev/curriculum/README.md

 25. Compilers (???)
 26. Final Project (???)

-### 📝 Notes
+### 💡 Features and goals

+#### Linear Curriculum

-One goal is to keep the curriculum as linear as possible.
-I want the majority of students to be given a *simple* path to completion, without needing to make too many choices between classes.
+The majority of students should have a *simple and straight* path to completion, without needing to make many choices about which courses to take.
 That said, electives and bonus courses are and will always be a part of Qvault.

+#### Tech stack

-I want to keep the tech stack *fairly* lean.
-In other words, the goal is to teach the concepts of CS without forcing students to learn too many languages, frameworks and tools.
+The tech stack should be *fairly* lean.
+The goal of Qvault is to teach the *concepts* of CS without *forcing* students to learn too many languages, frameworks and tools.
 For this reason, the primary languages of Qvault are currently:

 * JavaScript
 * Go